Sarah Churchill, Duchess of Marlborough, Favorite of Queen Anne of Great Britain

 Sarah wearing the gold key around her waist, the symbol of her office and authority as Mistress of the Robes, 1702; Credit – Wikipedia

-Abigail Hill, a first cousin of Sarah, was forced to work as a servant because of her family’s poor financial situation.
+Abigail Hill, Sarah’s first cousin, was forced to work as a servant because of her family’s poor financial situation.
 Sarah took Abigail into her household, where, according to Sarah, “she lived with me and my children, and I treated her with as great kindness as if she had been my sister.”
 In 1704, through Sarah’s influence, Abigail received an appointment in Queen Anne’s household as a Woman of the Bedchamber.
 While Sarah was assertive and outspoken, Abigail was understated and meek.
 During Sarah’s frequent absences from court, Abigail and Anne grew close.
-Abigail was not only happy to show Queen Anne the kindness and consideration that Anne needed but she also never pressured Anne about politics.
+Abigail was happy to show Queen Anne the kindness and consideration that Anne needed and never pressured Anne about politics.
 In addition, Abigail’s opinions on church and political matters, unlike her cousin Sarah’s, were similar to Queen Anne’s.
 In 1707, Queen Anne was present at Abigail’s secret wedding to Samuel Masham, a Groom of the Bedchamber to Anne’s husband Prince George.
-Sarah had no idea about either Abigail’s marriage or the friendship that had developed between Queen Anne and Abigail.
+Sarah had no idea about either Abigail’s marriage or the friendship between Queen Anne and Abigail.
 She became enraged and jealous and unsuccessfully attempted to force Queen Anne to dismiss Abigail.

 Sarah’s first cousin Abagail Hill, later Abigail Masham, Baroness Masham; Credit – Wikipedia